ASISaga/BusinessInfinity/README.md

 ---

-## Agent Repository Structure (2025)
+## Agent and Core Feature Architecture (2025)

-All C-Suite and leadership agents have been moved to their own dedicated repositories under `RealmOfAgents/`:
+All C-Suite and leadership agents, as well as all core features (storage, environment, ML pipeline, decision engine, governance, service bus, MCP, and authentication), are now implemented and maintained in the AgentOperatingSystem (AOS) under `RealmOfAgents/AgentOperatingSystem`.

 - CEO: `RealmOfAgents/CEO/ChiefExecutiveOfficer.py`
 - CFO: `RealmOfAgents/CFO/ChiefFinancialOfficer.py`